playcanvas/playcanvas-sync/README.md

 and to compare one or all local files to their remote (PlayCanvas) versions.

-`pcwatch` detects changes to local files and folders (edits, renames, removal and creation) as they happen and applies them to PlayCanvas in real time.
+`pcwatch` detects changes to local files and folders (edits, removals and creation) as they happen and applies them to PlayCanvas in real time.

 If you do not need your local changes pushed to PlayCanvas "as you type",